-The Swans' equalizer brushed the hand of the Spanish center back on its way towards goal, a strike which canceled out Danny Graham's opener on his return to the Liberty Stadium.
+The Swans' equaliser brushed the hand of the Spanish centre-back on its way towards goal, a strike which cancelled out Danny Graham's opener on his return to the Liberty Stadium

 Danny Graham came back to haunt his former club by ending a run of 30 games without a goal, putting the visitors ahead after nine minutes, but the Tigers were pegged back in the second half by a goal that was allowed to stand despite the ball striking Chico's hand.

 Hull fashioned the better chances in the closing stages of the match, with a David Meyler goal disallowed for offside, though neither side could find the decisive breakthrough.

 Spanish attacker Michu returned from a five-week injury lay-off in one of three changes to Swansea’s side, while goalkeeper Michel Vorm missed out with a recurrence of a knee problem.
 Curtis Davies, meanwhile, was back from suspension for Hull and replaced Robbie Brady.

 Graham struck with the game's first real chance, the Sunderland loanee beating Chico to Ahmed Elmohamady's far-post cross after Ashley Williams had passed the ball straight into the path of the Egyptian.